Textpattern : Articles

 </txp:article>

 This type of article tag can be used directly in a Textpattern page without having to use a form.
-Like inline CSS, you may find it useful in single instances.
-Most of the time, however, you will find that using a form, like using a CSS stylesheet, is more efficient.
+Like inline CSS, you may find it useful occasionally.
+Most of the time, though, you will find that using a form, like using a CSS stylesheet, is more efficient.

 As well as placing an article inside a page by using a form, it’s also necessary to assign each article to a section.
 Think of a section as a directory or folder in which you store documents.
 In this case, the documents are Textpattern articles.

 A section is the main structural unit of a Textpattern website.
-By using articles and sections together, we can create complex database websites.
+By using articles and sections together, we can create complex database websites, as we are about to find out.

 Next …